 Even worse for traditional banks?
 53% of millennials don’t think that their bank offers anything unique compared to other banks.
 To most millennials, checking and savings accounts are nothing more than outdated commodities.
 70% of millennials believe that the way we pay for things will be totally different within five years.
 Why would you stick with a stodgy old bank when the future of money is about to change completely?

-There are a lot of places you could start with Chime, but let’s start with the obvious: Chime is a bank.
-When you sign up for Chime, you’re signing up for a checking account (they call it a “spending account,” since checks are about as outdated as you can get) and savings account.
+There are a lot of places you could start with Chime Bank, but let’s start with the obvious: Chime is an online bank.
+When you sign up for Chime, you’re signing up for a checking account (they call it a "spending account," since checks are about as outdated as you can get) and savings account.
 There are almost no fees – no overdraft fee, no monthly fee – and no minimum balance requirement.